nxadm/rakudo-pkg/README.md

 $ /opt/rakudo-pkg/bin/add-perl6-to-path
 ```

-Alternatively, you can change the PATH manually:
+Alternatively, you can change the PATH manually.
+(Be aware that environment
+files start with a '.' and are hidden by convention on graphical file browsers:

 - For bourne derivated shells (like bash), add this to your `.profile`,
-`.bash_profile or` the corresponding environment init script for your shell:
+`.bash_profile` or the corresponding environment init script for your shell:

 ```bash
 PATH=~/.perl6/bin:/opt/rakudo-pkg/bin:/opt/rakudo-pkg/share/perl6/site/bin:$PATH